Classification of weak Bruhat interval modules of $0$-Hecke algebras: Preliminaries

 for all $s\in S$ and $w\in[u,v]_L$. \end{defn}

-Weak Bruhat interval modules was first introduced by Jung, Kim, Lee and Oh \cite{JKLO22} for symmetric groups, and then extended to arbitrary finite Coxeter groups by Bardwell and Searles \cite{BS23}.
-Recently, this notion was generalized to all (not necessarily finite) Coxeter groups by Defant and Searles in \cite{DS23}, where a type-independent framework for constructing families of modules of $0$-Hecke algebras, by using an ascent-compatibility condition defined on subsets of Coxeter groups, was provided.
-Here we focus on weak Bruhat interval modules for any Coxeter groups, taking \cite{BS23} and \cite{DS23} as our primary sources.
+Weak Bruhat interval modules were first introduced by Jung, Kim, Lee, and Oh \cite{JKLO22} for symmetric groups, and later extended to arbitrary finite Coxeter groups by Bardwell and Searles \cite{BS23}.
+More recently, Defant and Searles \cite{DS23} generalized this notion to all (not necessarily finite) Coxeter groups, providing a type-independent framework for constructing families of $0$-Hecke algebra modules via an ascent-compatibility condition defined on subsets of Coxeter groups.
+Here we focus on weak Bruhat interval modules for arbitrary Coxeter groups, taking \cite{BS23} and \cite{DS23} as our primary references.

 Note that when $W=\mathfrak{S}_n$, Definition \ref{def:weakbruhatintervalmoduleforcoxetergroup} recovers the weak Bruhat interval modules in type $A$ defined in \cite{JKLO22}.

 \begin{exmp} Let $W=\mathfrak{S}_4$.
 The actions of $\pi_1,\pi_2$ and $\pi_3$ on $H_4(0)$-modules $B(1234,3214)$ and $B(1243,3241)$ are illustrated in Figure \ref{fig:H40B12433241}. \delete{ Recall that the hyperoctahedral group $\mathfrak{B}_n$ is the group of permutations $w$ of the set $\{\pm1,\pm2, \ldots,\pm n\}$ satisfying $w(\overline{i}) = \overline{w(i)}$ for $1\leq i\leq n$, where $\overline{i}$ represents additive inverse of $i$.
 For a signed permutation $w$ we use the one-line notation $w=w_1w_2\cdots w_n$, where $w_i=w(i)$ for all $i\in[n]$.
 It is well known that $\mathfrak{B}_n$ (see, e.g., \cite[Proposition 8.1.3]{BB05}) that $\mathfrak{B}_n$ is a Coxeter group of type $B_n$, with a set of generators $S=\{s_0,s_1, \ldots,s_{n-1}\}$, where $s_0=(1,\overline {1})$ and $s_i=(i,i+1)(\overline{i},\overline{i+1})$ for all $i\in[n-1]$.
 See \cite{Yu24} for the Hasse diagram of the left weak Bruhat order of $\mathfrak{B}_3$.
 The action of $\pi_0,\pi_1,\pi_2$ on the basis $[132,\bar{1}\,\bar{3}2]_L$ of $B(132,\bar{1}\,\bar{3}2)$ is depicted in Figure $3$.} \end{exmp}